 - Lead a professional development session for your fellow teachers at school or in the district about ways to incorporate SJK scientific articles in class.

 - Present about SJK resources at a teachers’ conference in your state.

 - Host a webinar on Facebook (or other social media) for fellow science teachers.

 - Develop a lesson plan based on one of our scientific articles (currently a PAID opportunity).

 We are a small and young non-profit organization open to learning and growth.
-We’d welcome advice or consultation from people (especially senior citizens) with valuable professional and life experience from the fields of education, resource management, research, non-profit etc. You can reach out to us by email.
+We’d welcome advice or consultation from people (especially senior citizens) with valuable professional and life experience from the fields of education, resource management, research, non-profit etc. Contact Tanya by email.